 * Jonas Salk's greatest achievement was developing the vaccine for Polio, a disease so widespread and crippling in parts of the world that China had 80 million people vaccinated in 1993, and is still a big problem in third world countries.
-A man who could have become one of the richest Scientists in the history of humanity said these words when regarding a patent "Could you patent the sun?".
-Because of this work, Polio went from hundreds of thousands of case per year to about a thousand...
+A man who could have become one of the richest scientists in the history of humanity said these words when regarding a patent "Could you patent the sun?".
+Because of this work, Polio went from hundreds of thousands of cases per year to about a thousand...
 Tens of millions of children, able to walk, because a man would rather do the right thing rather than get rich...

 ** This is ''so'' heartwarming, that Jonas Salk being the original "Good Guy Greg" (a reddit macro series) is [[http://knowyourmeme.com/photos/205378-good-guy-greg practically a meme.]]